Dogmas and Controversies in Hematologic Malignancies: West Coast Symposium

 02:00 PM – 02:15 PM Welcome

-Session Chair: Alexey Danilov, MD, PHD & Krish Patel, MD
+Session Chairs: Alexey Danilov, MD, PHD & Krish Patel, MD

 02:50 PM - 03:05 PM What is new in indolent NHL (FL, MZL)? - Geoffrey Shouse, DO, PhD